Shaivism: Grihastha and Sannyasi Shaiva: Mantramarga

-"Mantramārga" (Sanskrit: मन्त्रमार्ग, "the path of mantras") has been the Shaiva tradition for both householders and monks.
+"Mantramārga" (Sanskrit: मंत्रमार्ग, "the path of mantras") has been the Shaiva tradition for both householders and monks.
 It grew from the Atimarga tradition.
 This tradition sought not just liberation from Dukkha (suffering, unsatisfactoriness), but special powers (siddhi) and pleasures (bhoga), both in this life and next.
 The siddhi were particularly the pursuit of Mantramarga monks, and it is this sub-tradition that experimented with a great diversity of rites, deities, rituals, yogic techniques and mantras.
 Both the Mantramarga and Atimarga are ancient traditions, more ancient than the date of their texts that have survived, according to Sanderson.
 Mantramārga grew to become a dominant form of Shaivism in this period.
 It also spread outside of India into Southeast Asia's Khmer Empire, Java, Bali and Cham.

 The Mantramarga tradition created the Shaiva Agamas and Shaiva tantra (technique) texts.
 This literature presented new forms of ritual, yoga and mantra.
 This literature was highly influential not just to Shaivism, but to all traditions of Hinduism, as well as to Buddhism and Jainism.
 Mantramarga had both theistic and monistic themes, which co-evolved and influenced each other.
 The tantra texts reflect this, where the collection contains both dualistic and non-dualistic theologies.
 The theism in the tantra texts parallel those found in Vaishnavism and Shaktism.
-Shaiva Siddhanta is a major subtradition that emphasized dualism during much of its history.
+Shaiva Siddhanta is a major sub-tradition that emphasized dualism during much of its history.

 Shaivism has had strong nondualistic (advaita) sub-traditions.
 Its central premise has been that the Atman (Self) of every being is identical to Shiva, its various practices and pursuits directed at understanding and being one with the Shiva within.
 This monism is close but differs somewhat from the monism found in Advaita Vedanta of Adi Shankara.
 Unlike Shankara's Advaita, Shaivism monist schools consider Maya as Shakti, or energy and creative primordial power that explains and propels the existential diversity.